TokenEx/tokenex.github.io/content/gateway.md

 **Default Currency:** USD

-WePay account must have the tokenization feature enabled **Supported Parameters**
+* The WePay account must have the tokenization feature enabled.
+Please enable this feature before using the integration.

+**Supported Parameters**

 Parent|Field Name|Type|Notes